EUREGIO: Early beginnings and consolidation

 An important event was the establishment of the Alfred-Mozer-Kommission in 1970, responsible for cross-border initiatives in the cultural field.
 At the same time, a secretariat was established comprising two units on each side of the border and funded by membership fees.
 Two studies, in the fields of culture and economic affairs respectively, gave the secretariats a programmatic basis for the further development of the EUREGIO.

 In the mid-seventies, the Arbeitsgruppe was given a formal basis by means of a statute (Satzung), and a common action programme was developed.
 This institutionalisation process ended with the Euregio-Rat in 1978, the first cross-border regional parliamentary assembly in Europe constituted by the political delegates of the member authorities.

 In 1985, the separate secretariats were merged into a single Geschäftsstelle, located in Gronau (DE), situated 75m from the border, employing both Dutch and German staff.
 On the programmatic side, a ‘regional cross-border action programme’ was presented in 1987, outlining the general strategy for the EUREGIO for a twenty-year period (NEI nd).
-The elaboration of the programme was based on an agreement in 1984 between the German Federal ministry of economics, the Dutch ministry of economics and the Länder NRW and Lower Saxony (Niedersachsen).
+The elaboration of the programme was based on an agreement in 1984 between the German Federal ministry of economics, the Dutch ministry of economics and the German states of North Rhine-Westphalia and Lower Saxony.
 Funding was also provided by the European Commission.
 A steering committee was established, involving the partners in this agreement as well as the provinces, Bezirksregierungen and the EUREGIO.
 The action programme contained an economic and social analysis of the programme areas, and listed a series of measures aimed at promoting their socio-economic development.